 Physical exercise is one of the best remedies for mental health in general.

-A 6-week walking program reduced anxiety and symptoms of OCD.
-(53)
+A 6-week walking program also reduced anxiety and symptoms of OCD.

 Mindfulness-Based Cognitive Therapy

-When OCD patients participated in an 8-week mindfulness-based cognitive therapy program, they reported improvements in their OCD symptoms that included an increased ability to refrain from compulsive rituals, improved mood, and better sleep.
-(54)
+When OCD patients participated in an 8-week program, they reported improvements in their OCD symptoms that included an increased ability to refrain from compulsive rituals, improved mood, and better sleep.

 Music Therapy

-When used in conjunction with SSRIs and cognitive behavioral therapy, music therapy further reduced obsessions and accompanying symptoms of anxiety and depression.
-(55)
+When used in conjunction with SSRIs and cognitive behavioral therapy, music therapy further reduces obsessions and accompanying symptoms of anxiety and depression.

-One small study found that electroacupuncture, which passes a small electric current between acupuncture needles, was a useful adjunct for those resistant to standard treatments.
-(56)
+One study found that electroacupuncture, which passes a small electric current between acupuncture needles, was a useful complement for OCD patients resistant to standard treatments.

 Neurofeedback